-Each year, we take great pride in recognising the efforts of our students who complete Year 12.
+Each year, we are proud of our students who complete Year 12.
 From school, many of our students go on to further study, training and employment and ultimately, make positive contributions to our community.

 Among each group of Year 12 students, there are some who need additional support to successfully transition to further study, training or work.

-Link and Launch is a school based program, funded by the Queensland Government, designed to help young people decide what further study, training or employment might be best for them and to assist them in pursuing their chosen pathway.
+The Link and Launch program is designed to help these young people decide what further study, training or employment might be best for them and to assist them in pursuing their chosen pathway.

 How the program works

 Our Link and Launch officer Liza Galligan connects with young people who have completed Year 12 but not yet transitioned to further study, training or work.
 Liza can assist young people to navigate the system and consider a range of post-school study, training and work options in line with their individual goals, aspirations, skills and strengths.
 Link and Launch aims to support young people to make independent choices that will equip them to make a successful transition.
 Some of the options young people may consider through the program include:

 - free apprenticeships and traineeships for under 25s

 - fee free TAFE